martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### Buttons, checkboxes, and other options

 Avoid talking about UI elements.
-Instead, describe what the customer needs to do.
+Instead, describe what the reader needs to do.

 When you must refer to a button, checkbox, or other option, use bold formatting for the name.